JocaPC/Belgrade-SqlClient/docs/index.md

 <a name="command"></a>
 # Command

-`Command` object is the core component in **Belgrade.Sql.Client**.
+`Command` object is the core component in **Belgrade SqlClient**.
 Every T-SQL query that you execute is one command.
 `Command` object has three methods:
  - Map() that executed a SQL command and provides results to a callback.
 Use this method to map query results to a list of objects.
  - Exec() that executes a SQL command that don't returns any results (e.g. INSERT, UPDATE, DELETE)